nxp-appcodehub/dm-mcx-wireless-uart-leds/README.md

 uint8_t command_lenght;
 ```

-Neccesary functions:
+Necessary functions:

-Also is neccesary to declarate and create the function to configurate the LEDS into the project:
+It is necessary to declare and create the function to configure the LEDS into the project:

 ```C
 void commandLed(void)